top of page

 Navigation

-The different races have different levels of navigational knowledge required (you might go a day without seeing a trail marker or other competitor in the ITI, for example).
+The different races have different levels of navigational knowledge required (you might go a day without seeing a trail marker or another competitor in the ITI, for example).
 For most it is imperative that you are confident navigating via a handheld (and/or watch-based) GPS.
 A map and compass is of little use over the distances of these races, and some trails are not well-marked at all.

 Sleeping Systems